LighghtEeloo/GameExhibition/content/post/tornado/index.md

 Press 1-5 for corresponding levels that were visited.

-(Ironically, this might be buggy).
+(Ironically, this might be buggy.
+Use at your own risk.)